maurovm/thesis_template/README.md

 &nbsp;

 As a research student, a proportion of your time will be devoted to writing science in a formal academic style.
-There are many resources that will help you to write your thesis, such as [Writing your thesis](https://www.mpls.ox.ac.uk/training/resources-for-researcher-and-career-development/ ompleting-your-dphil/writing-up-your-thesis), [Completing your doctorate](https://www.vitae.ac.uk/doing-research/doing-a-doctorate/completing-your-doctorate), [Essay and dissertation writing skills](https://www.ox.ac.uk/students/academic/guidance/skills/essay) and also other [resources for new students](https://cameralab.eng.ox.ac.uk/resources_new_students.html).
-Steven Pinker's talk on [Linguistics, Style and Writing in the 21st Century](https://youtu.be/OV5J6BfToSw) will provide you with sound advice on writing.
+There are many resources that will help you to write your thesis, such as [Writing your thesis](https://www.mpls.ox.ac.uk/training/resources-for-researcher-and-career-development/completing-your-dphil/writing-up-your-thesis), [Completing your doctorate](https://www.vitae.ac.uk/doing-research/doing-a-doctorate/completing-your-doctorate), [Essay and dissertation writing skills](https://www.ox.ac.uk/students/academic/guidance/skills/essay) and also other [resources for new students](https://cameralab.eng.ox.ac.uk/resources_new_students.html).
+Steven Pinker's talk on [Linguistics, Style and Writing in the 21st Century](https://youtu.be/OV5J6BfToSw) will provide you with sound advice on writing (hopefully you will put the passive voice to rest after watching the video).

 My students have found very helpful to use the LaTeX typesetting system to write reports, theses, journal papers or other academic documents.
 You can write your LaTeX documents from scratch, however, it is often easier to start with an already written class template.
-This way you can focus on (as your supervisor expects) writing about your exciting research contributions, rather than spending time formatting your document or applying other cosmetic changes that just distract the reader.
+This way you can focus on (as your supervisor expects) writing about your exciting research contributions, rather than spending time formatting your document or applying other cosmetic changes that just waste everybody's time and distract the reader.

 The OxEngThesis class is based on the [memoir](https://ctan.org/pkg/memoir) package, with the addition of several other packages and extra features useful to format a typical academic document.
 The main class file is [oxengthesis.cls](oxengthesis.cls).
 One sample source file is provided: [sample_dphil_thesis.tex](sample_dphil_thesis.tex) to get you started writing your thesis.
 You can check the [sample_dphil_thesis-sample_output.pdf](sample_dphil_thesis-sample_output.pdf) file to view an example of the output PDF document for a doctoral thesis.

 This tutorial summarises some of the features available in the OxEngThesis class.
 Take a look at the [oxengthesis.cls](oxengthesis.cls) file and the [sample_dphil_thesis.tex](sample_dphil_thesis.tex) source file for a more complete overview.
-Additionally, this tutorial is replicated as "Chapter 0 The OxEngThesis LaTeX class" in the [sample_dphil_thesis-sample_output.pdf](sample_dphil_thesis-sample_output.pdf), so you can view examples of the LaTeX syntax to write your document.
+Additionally, this tutorial is replicated as "Chapter 0: The OxEngThesis LaTeX class" in the [sample_dphil_thesis-sample_output.pdf](sample_dphil_thesis-sample_output.pdf), so you can view examples of the LaTeX syntax to write your document.

 &nbsp;